 - If you experience itching in the area (common as the skin heals), apply over the counter topical 1% hydrocortisone cream and/or take an antihistamine (Claritin, Benadryl).

 - Try not to touch areas treated, as hands may not be sterile.

 - Very rarely, a small blister or scab may form.
 Leave it alone if left intact.
 Allow healing naturally, without irritation.
 Do not try to remove any scabbing.
-You may apply Aloe regularly to keep area moist.
-If skin peels, breaks or a blister opens, apply an over the counter topical Antibacterial cream to area (that you are not allergic to), discontinue if a rash appears.
+You may apply Aloe regularly to keep the area moist.
+If skin peels, breaks or a blister opens, apply an over the counter topical Antibacterial cream to the area (that you are not allergic to), discontinue if a rash appears.

-- Reduce scarring risk – you must not pick/scratch/scrub off skin after treatment.
+- Reduce scarring risk – you must not pick/scratch/scrub off skin after a treatment.
 Scarring is very rare and it is important to follow all instructions carefully.

 Please discuss when you should resume any prescribed medications such as Hydroquinone, Accutane or Retin-A with your Doctor.

-Pigmented areas (Sun Spots) may change before they fade (devitalized skin which peels off naturally, average 8 days on face, 21 days on body); Hyper-pigmentation (darkening of the skin) or hypo-pigmentation (lightening of the skin) of areas may occur, lasting 1-6 months or longer.
+Pigmented areas (Sun Spots) may change before they fade (devitalized skin which peels off naturally, average 8 days on the face, 21 days on the body); Hyper-pigmentation (darkening of the skin) or hypo-pigmentation (lightening of the skin) of areas may occur, lasting 1-6 months or longer.
 Usually temporary and fade over time.

 Reduction of Spider Veins